patrickdappollonio/dotfiles/README.md

 * `ds"` will delete surrounding double quotes (as in `[d]elete-[s]urrounding-"`).
 You can change quotes to anything.
 * `cs'"` will change surrounding single quotes to double (as in `[c]hange-[s]urrounding-'-"`).
 You can change quotes to anything.
 * `ysiw"` will add quotes to the given word (as in `[y]ank-[s]urrounding-[i]nner-[w]ord-"`).
 You can change quotes to anything.
+* `\r` is a handy way to replace the selected text with confirmation.

 Jumping to definitions and in the file:
 * `gd` will take you to the local declaration.